gondaimgano/CatSecurityMultiModule/README.md

 `image` this is for the Image Service <br/>
 `security` this comprises of the Security Service <br/>

-Please make sure to `mvn clean package` then go into the `app` module and navigate into the `target` folder and run the  `java -jar app-xxx.jar` to run
+Please make sure to `mvn clean package` then go into the `app` module and navigate into the `target` folder and run the  `java -jar app-1.0-SNAPSHOT-jar-with-dependencies.jar` to run